Fixed-fee conveyancing is where a legal professional charges a set amount for a home sale transaction.

 It’s unfair for conveyancers to deliver a costly invoice at the point of sales completion, particularly when their clients have no choice but to pay.

-The advantage of fixed-fee conveyancing is that you are fully aware of the costs from the start of the process so you can budget accordingly.
-You also won’t be surprised by hidden expenses when you receive your completion statement.
+The advantage of fixed-fee conveyancing is that you are fully aware of the costs from the start of the process (i.e. after you confirm the quote).
+You can then budget accordingly and won’t be surprised by hidden expenses when you receive your completion statement.

 However, much will depend on the complexity of your case.